Voice Clone Has Unnatural Breathing and Pauses

 Step 3: Re-record reference audio with natural breathing

-- Multiple sentences
+- Multiple sentences, conversational delivery

 - Natural breaths between sentences left in (do not remove)

-- No background music or noise
+- One speaker only, no background music or noise

 - Same mic / room as your target use case